browserengineering/book/book/http.md

 ...

 A web browser displays information identified by a URL.
-And the first step is to use that URL to connect to and download that information from a server somewhere on the Internet.
+And the first step is to use that URL to connect to and download information from a server somewhere on the Internet.

 Connecting to a Server
 ======================